lyndskg/meta-bookclub/README.md

 ## Basic I/O Details
 <a name="BasicIO"></a>

-### Input:
+### <ins>Input</ins>:
    - User's Goodreads/Kindle account(s) access credentials.
    - Historical reading data, including books, poems, ratings, and to-read list.
    - User-provided preferences, such as favorite genre, book, author, quote, and special considerations.

-### Output:
+### <ins>Output</ins>:
    - A personalized list of suggested books and poems from various genres, based on user preferences and reading history.
    - Options to fine-tune the correlation between user preferences and recommendations.
    <ins>__Note</ins>:__ Privacy and security are of paramount importance in__*meta-bookclub*__.
 User data should be handled with care, and the project should comply with relevant data protection regulations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>